Manager Reads - The Heart of Change16 Oct 2018

 Since I started reading leadership and management books Tina has been recommending I read The Heart of Change: Real-Life Stories of How People Change Their Organizations by John Kotter and Dan Cohen.
 Yes, that complete title is quite a mouthful!

 Who recommended the book?
-Tina recommeded this book!
+Tina recommended this book!

 Judge the book by its cover, font, page quality?
 The cover of The Heart of Change is a real winner: clean and endearing.
 The lone sad penguin on a small piece of iceberg seals [sic] the deal: this cover is awesome.
 This cover even ties into two other books Kotter has written which also feature penguins on them.
 Unlike otters which look cute but are actually nefarious, penguins are okay in my book.
 Inside The Heart of Change we see good decisions from the cover carry through with an eye-pleasing font selection and some thick sheets.